 The Center for Family Justice: Celebrating 125 Years of Promoting Safety, Empowerment & Hope

-This year, CFJ will embark on a celebration of 125 years of providing hope, safety and empowerment to those impacted by the trauma of abuse in the Greater Bridgeport area.
+CFJ is proud to celebrate 125 years of providing hope, safety and empowerment to those impacted by the trauma of abuse in the Greater Bridgeport area.
 This mission dates back to our founding as the Bridgeport YWCA, one of the first nonprofit organizations in the region to provide shelter and services to victims of abuse.

 The way CFJ has provided those services has evolved considerably over the years, but some fundamental things have held true throughout our history.
 Since our inception, CFJ and its predecessors have been committed to supporting the tens of thousands of victims and survivors who have come through their doors.